PlayFab/thundernetes/docs/development.md

 ---
 layout: default
 title: Development
-nav_order: 9
+nav_order: 12
 ---

 # Development

+This document contains development notes and tips for working with Thundernetes source code.

-## Release new thundernetes version
+## Release new Thundernetes version

 This will require 2 PRs.

-- Make sure you update `.version` file on the root of this repository with the new version
+- Make sure you update `.versions` file on the root of this repository with the new version
 - Run `make clean` to ensure any cached artifacts of old builds are deleted.
 - Push and merge
-- Run the GitHub Actions workflow [here](https://github.com/PlayFab/thundernetes/actions/workflows/publish.yml) to create the new images
+- Manually run the GitHub Actions workflow [here](https://github.com/PlayFab/thundernetes/actions/workflows/publish.yml) to create the new images
+- Git pull the latest changes from the main branch
 - Run `make create-install-files` to generate the operator install files
-- Replace the image on the [netcore-sample YAML files](../samples/netcore)
+- Replace the image on the [netcore-sample YAML files](https://github.com/PlayFab/thundernetes/samples/netcore)
 - Push and merge

 ## Metrics